ddfulaa/bellmancapital/README.md

 - **Inception date:** 08/06/2026
 - **Thesis:** The agent posits that financial markets are not simple Markovian processes, but sequential systems whose underlying dynamics resemble natural language grammar: an isolated event (a single price candle) lacks predictive utility outside the context of its surrounding regime.
 This premise dictates the architecture.
 Rather than relying on short-memory heuristics, the design leverages a Patch Time Series approach using a multimodal Transformer.
 By tokenizing the time series, the agent processes contiguous historical blocks to extract long-term, multi-scale dependencies—from microstructure up to 410-hour macro trends.
 This contextual reading, fused internally with the current portfolio state and trading inertia, allows the continuous PPO policy to filter high-frequency noise and survive the 10 BPS friction through deliberate, contextualized rebalancing rather than reactive trading.

 ## 1. Problem Formulation
-Here is the complete, rubric-compliant draft for **Section 1: Problem Formulation**.
-I have woven the precise statistical findings from your EDA (the spectral cycles, the 1 bp mean return vs. 80-120 bps excursions, the massive Granger causality in volatility) directly into the justifications.
-I also articulated your continuous-to-discrete action space logic perfectly.

----

-## 1. Problem Formulation